Learning Objectives

 Assessment

+In the first lesson, formative assessment will occur through class discussion.
+The teacher will be able to assess the students ability to interpret music and connect it to visuals.
 Formative assessment will continue through teacher observation of students' brainstorming and production processes.
-Feedback will be verbal and informal here, giving the students room to reflect on their work as they move forwards.
+Feedback will be verbal and informal, giving the students room to reflect on their work as they move forwards.